mfernandagf/fieloprp/doc/UC-PRP-0004-Change Invoice Status.md

 3. The system displays the buttons “Approve” and “Submit for Approval”
 4. The administrator presses the “Submit for Approval” button
 5. The system changes the Invoice status to “Pending”
+6. The invoice is submitted to the defined approval process
-6. The system refreshes the Invoice Detail page
+7. The system refreshes the Invoice Detail page
-7. The system hides the “Submit for Approval” button
+8. The system hides the “Submit for Approval” button
-8. The system displays the “Approve”, “Reject” and “Reopen” buttons
+9. The system displays the “Approve”, “Reject” and “Reopen” buttons
-9. The administrator does not press any button
+10. The administrator does not press any button
-10. End of flow
+11. End of flow

 ### Alternative Flows